Thinking Beyond Borders: Management of Extended Business Travelers

 For extended business travelers, the types of income that are generally taxed are employment income, Brazilian-sourced income, and gains from taxable Brazilian assets (such as real estate).
 Typical allowances can be applied to employment income.

 Net taxable income is taxed at graduated rates ranging from 0 percent to 27.5 percent for resident taxpayers.
 The maximum tax rate is currently 27.5 percent on income earned over BRL4,664.68 monthly.
 Non-residents are subject to a flat 25 percent tax rate on Brazilian-sourced income paid through a Brazilian payroll.

 Any employee on a Brazilian payroll is subject to social security contributions.
 The rates vary depending on the individual’s salary level.

-The employer’s contribution is determined at the rate of approximately 26.8 percent up to 28.8 percent of the total payroll, with no limitation on the amount of earnings subject to contributions.
-These rates can be higher under very specific circumstances.
+The employer’s contribution is determined at the rate of 20% up to 28.8% percent of the total payroll, with no limitation on the amount of earnings subject to contributions.
+The employer rates are determined under very specific circumstances.